 Commentary On Three Different Extensions For The Periodic Table Of The Elements

 In the light of this presentation for the d & f orbitals, what are our expectations for the g-orbital in the period 8s<5g<6f<7d<8p?
 Specifically, if the g-orbital is to follow a similar pattern in seeking lowest possible energy, should it receive its 'occasional electron' from d or from, its closest, the f?
-Or, for that matter, when it is h's turn in the period 10s<6h<7g<8f<9d<10p, should the h orbital, in seeking the same again, pick its 'occasional electron' from d, .. from f, or from, its closest, the g?
+And in proceeding even further, when h's turn comes along in the advanced period 10s<6h<7g<8f<9d<10p, should the h-orbital, in seeking the same again, pick its 'occasional electron' from d, from f, or from, its closest, the g?

-At this point in the developmental stage of the periodic table it is helpful to know that we can put aside the question regarding h and focus on g alone.
-In fact it is too early to deal with h and perhaps even not possible but we can probably assume that finding an answer for g can undoubtedly help us extrapolate and predict the answer regarding h (theoretically at least)*.
+For now, we can put aside the question regarding h and focus on g alone.
+In fact it is too early to deal with h and perhaps even not possible but we can probably assume that finding an answer for g may help us extrapolate and predict the answer for h (theoretically at least)*.

-As you can see, answering the question regarding g led to two extrapolations or choices (Seaborg's and mine) and, at this stage, we do not know which answer is correct (that is if any).
-Thus, if g behaves in a similar manner as f and needs (in certain instances or occasions) to acquire its 'occasional electron' from d, we have no objection to that since it is assumed that d has one electron available to offer as predicted in the extended periodic table suggested by Glenn T. Seaborg.
-On the other hand, if we believe that neighboring f may constitute a better alternative donor than d (because neighboring f, according to Madelung energy-ordering rule, was closer to g in energy level) then it becomes necessary to propose a different extension than Seaborg's and may be one like that suggested by Jeries A. Rihani.
-It is important to emphasize, however, that accepting any of these two choices is totally dependent on whether the 'occasional electron' is available in either of the two probable electronic configurations and which, of course, is still wanting to be verified experimentally.
+The above nonrelativistic approach to the question regarding g led to two extrapolations or choices (Seaborg's and mine) and, at this stage, we do not know which choice is correct (that is if any).
+Thus, if g should behave in a similar manner as f and must (in certain instances or occasions) acquire its 'occasional electron' from d, there was no objection to that because it was assumed that d had one electron available to offer as was illustrated in the extended periodic table that was suggested by (Glenn T. Seaborg).
+On the other hand, if neighboring f constituted a better alternative donor than d (because neighboring f, according to Madelung energy-ordering rule, was closer to g in energy level) then it was necessary to propose a different extension than Seaborg's and probably like that suggested by (Jeries A. Rihani).
+It must be emphasized, however, that accepting any of these two choices depends on whether the 'occasional electron' is available in either of the two probable electronic configurations and which, of course, is still wanting to be verified experimentally.

-In 1984, I made two layouts, on independent sheets of paper, for two different extended periodic tables corresponding to the two different possible answers for g suggested above.
-And instead of including both versions in the appendix of the two studies published by The Royal Scientific Society in Amman I included only one.
-I was hoping that someday this extended form might draw the attention of somebody interested in the same issue and perhaps initiate some sort of a debate in order to resolve the issue.
-Unfortunately, this debate has never been realized and the issue still stands unresolved.
+NOTE: In 1984, I made two layouts, on independent sheets of paper, for two different extended periodic tables corresponding to the two different possible answers for g suggested above.
+And instead of including both versions in the appendix of the two studies published by The Royal Scientific Society in Amman, Jordan, I included only mine.
+I was hoping that someday my extended form might draw the attention of somebody interested in the same issue and perhaps initiate some sort of a debate in order to resolve the issue.
+This debate never materialized and the issue still stands unresolved.
 Presently, however, it has been approached as follows:

 Note that this exterior energy order is different from the corresponding one in the extrapolated Aufbau Principle(i.e. 8s<5g<6f<7d<8p), and suggests an extension very different from the extensions indicated previously.
-And to compare Pyykko's Extended Periodic Table, which is the most recent, with the others, you need to go here:
+And to compare Pyykko's Extended Periodic Table, which is the most recent, with the others, you need to go here (Pekka Pyykko) or here:

 *Reaching the h-block stage is highly improbable and it seems likely the periodic table may reach an end at a much earlier stage either at atomic number 120 or 170.